I was there when Trump backed Starmer on Chagos. This is why his U-turn is so bizarre

 From farmers’ inheritance tax to welfare reform, U-turns have become central to this Labour government, much to the frustration of Sir Keir’s backbenchers.

-Not least because less than a year ago, after Sir Keir’s team had painstakingly explained the plan to secure the future of the islands, the president was very much onside.
+Not least because less than a year ago, after Sir Keir’s team had painstakingly explained the plan to secure the future of the islands, the president was very much onboard.

 In fact, I was there in the Oval Office in February last year for that first meeting between Starmer and Trump.

-This was despite being lobbied by Nigel Farage and others to veto the deal, and the then foreign secretary David Lammy suggesting that if Trump opposed it they would not go ahead with the handover the islands.
+This was despite being lobbied by Nigel Farage and others to veto the deal, and the then foreign secretary David Lammy suggesting that if Trump opposed it, they would not go ahead with the handover.

 So that statement, backed up later by a formal agreement from secretary of state Marco Rubio in May, is what paved the way for Sir Keir to get the Chagos deal done.